Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 # Data processing

 > NOTE: To access the Mongo database locally, it's a requirement to create a local port forward though ssh.
-Like: `ssh -L 27017:127.0.0.1:27017 agpbruger@db.thomsen-it.dk -p 22022
+Like: `ssh -L 27017:127.0.0.1:27017 agpbruger@db.thomsen-it.dk -p 22022`

-`
+More mongo database access is noted in the [Mongo.md](./Mongo.md) file.

 To get data ready for processing, run the [ExtractRawData.ipynb](./ExtractRawData.ipynb) notebook.
 This will connect to the MongoDB instance and gather the call stats, do som basic data transformation and save it to a CSV file which will be appended to each time the script is called.